KungPhoo/ba67-basic/readme.md

 ## A - Using the Source Code
 ### CHARDEF
 The line height must be a either 8 or 16 pixels.
-If you reimplement BA67 in your own project and your character height is defined to 16, but you only pass
+If you re-implement BA67 in your own project and your character height is defined to 16, but you only pass
 8 lines, each line will be duplicated.
 See ScreenInfo structure in the code.